Purely quantum memory in closed systems observed via imperfect measurements: Introduction

 The situation becomes much more intriguing if measurement outcomes are degenerate; according to von Neumann the collapsed state should then correspond to a \textit{statistical mixture} of one-dimensional projections.
 However, in 1950 Gerhart L\"uders noted that these projections are (i) \emph{not} uniquely defined for a degenerate measurement, and (ii) a degenerate measurement preserves some quantum coherence \cite{Luders1950Jan,Luders2006Sep}.
 Nowadays the Lüders concept of measurement under ideal conditions \cite{Hegerfeldt2012Mar} is fully accepted, but the von Neumann postulate still remains useful in several circumstances \cite{Budroni2014Jul,Heinosaari2010Sep, SudheerKumar2016Oct, Footnote_1} where the measurement is affected by noise.

-We look at this old question from a conceptually different angle, i.e.\ from the point of view of a non-Markovian evolution on a \emph{lumped} (coarse-grained) quantum state space (see \cite{Haenggi_1,Grigolini,Massi_CG,Rahav,Puglisi,Teza,Talkner,martinez,hartichCommentInferringBroken2022,David,Blom_2024,holography,holography,Zhao,Tassilo} for classical examples).
+We look at this old question from a conceptually different angle, i.e.\ from the point of view of a non-Markovian evolution on a \emph{lumped} (coarse-grained) quantum state space (see \cite{Haenggi_1,Grigolini,Massi_CG,Rahav,Puglisi,Teza,Talkner,martinez,hartichCommentInferringBroken2022,David,Blom_2024,holography,Zhao,Tassilo} for classical examples).
 Namely, both von Neumann's and L\"uder's measurements \textit{lump} indistinguishable individual outcomes onto distinguishable sets called \textit{mesostates}.
 The dynamics projected onto mesostates preserves memory of the past evolution, inducing non-Markovian statistics \cite{Haenggi_1,Grigolini,Lapolla2019Nov, Brandner2025Jan}.
 In the classical setting memory is known to emerge when statistically distinct microscopic transitions become projected onto mesostate-transitions as a ``state-space contraction'' \cite{Haenggi_1,Grigolini,Lapolla2019Nov,Brandner2025Jan,David,Blom_2024,holography,holography,Zhao,Tassilo}.
-The detection, quantification, and understanding of quantum non-Markovian evolutions is even more subtle and is a central problem in open quantum systems theory \cite{breuer2002theory, Rivas2014Aug, Breuer2016Apr, Bernardes2017Mar} inspiring numerous dedicated experiments \cite{Li2011Jun,Smirne2011Sep, Cialdi2014Nov,Gessner2014Feb,Tang2015Dec}.
-In open quantum systems, memory is well known to be a result of the interaction between the system and its environment \cite{breuer2002theory, Rivas2014Aug, Breuer2016Apr, Bernardes2017Mar}.
-Much less is known about memory effects due to imperfect observations.
+The detection, quantification, and understanding of quantum non-Markovian evolutions is even more subtle and is a central problem in open quantum systems theory \cite{breuer2002theory, Rivas2014Aug, Breuer2016Apr, Bernardes2017Mar, Banerjee2025Jul} inspiring numerous dedicated experiments \cite{Li2011Jun,Smirne2011Sep,Cialdi2014Nov,Gessner2014Feb,Tang2015Dec}.
+In open quantum systems, memory is well known to be a result of the interaction between the system and its environment \cite{breuer2002theory, Rivas2014Aug, Breuer2016Apr, Bernardes2017Mar, Pollock2018Jan, Pollock2018Jan2, Taranto2019Apr, Taranto2019Apr2, Giarmatzi2021Apr, Taranto2024May}.
+However, since the quantum measurement process directly affects the system's dynamics, different measurement protocols imply starkly different memory effects \cite{Guo2021Jun}.